najnesnaj/pinetime-zephyr/docs/html/_sources/idea.rst.txt

 This project explores features separately, in the "samples" directory.

 Reading out a button, how is it done?
 How do you make a distinction between click, double click, long press?
 You can find this in the samples directory.
-These ressembles building blocks or modules.
+These resembles building blocks or modules.

 The oswatch-xxxx directories assemble some of the building blocks.